 On 13 March, our community came together to celebrate one of the most joyful and curiosity‑filled dates on the STEM calendar.
 Pi Day was packed with energy, enthusiasm, and a shared love of all things mathematical.
 Pi is the mathematical constant that represents the ratio of a circle’s circumference to its diameter, a number that appears throughout mathematics, science, and everyday life.

 A standout moment was our ever‑popular “Recite Pi for a Pie” challenge, where students put their memory (and nerves!) to the test to see just how many digits of π they could recall.
 The competition was fierce and the concentration impressive.
-A huge congratulations to Liv Williams (Year 12), who delivered the winning extraordinary performance by reciting π to an incredible 99 decimal places:
+A huge congratulations to Liv W (Year 12), who delivered the winning extraordinary performance by reciting π to an incredible 99 decimal places:

 3.141592653589793238462643383279502884197169399375105820974944592307816406286208998628034825342117067